Juan-Jones/blogsphere/content/blog/ways-to-make-money-online.md

 _Resources:_ Utilizing design software and understanding design principles is crucial.
 Access to high-quality mockup templates and images to display designs on various products can significantly aid in marketing.

-_Platform Selection and Product Range:_ Platforms like Printful, Teespring, [Redbubble](https://www.redbubble.com), and others offer a range of customizable products such as t-shirts, hoodies, mugs, phone cases, etc. Choosing a platform aligned with your design ideas and audience preferences is essential.
+_Platform Selection and Product Range:_ Platforms like [Redbubble.com]{:rel="nofollow"} offer a range of customizable products such as t-shirts, hoodies, mugs, phone cases, etc. Choosing a platform aligned with your design ideas and audience preferences is essential.

-### 17. Sell Your Photos
+### 17. Get Paid Foor Your Photos

 {{< image src="images/post/sell-photos.jpg" caption="" alt="Sell Photos" height="400" width="300" position=".center" command="fit" option="q100" class="img-fluid" title="Sell Photos" webp="false" >}}

-If you have a knack for photography, sell your photos on stock photography websites like [Shutterstock](https://www.shutterstock.com), Adobe Stock, or Getty Images.
+If you have a knack for photography, you can get paid for your photos on stock photography websites like [Shutterstock.com]{:rel="nofollow"}, Adobe Stock, or Getty Images.
 Whenever someone purchases a license to use your photo, you earn a royalty.

 _Average Pay Selling Stock Photos:_ $0.25 - $5 per download, with potential for higher earnings for exclusive and high-demand images.